-Hundreds of Lyme disease patients missing from Tennessee surveillance database
+Hundreds of Lyme disease patients in Tennessee

 The incidence of Lyme disease (LD) in Tennessee was 7.7 times higher than that reported to the Tennessee Department of Health (TDH) from 2000–2009 (see graph) in a study reported in the 2013 Journal of the American Medical Informatics Association.